Core Elements of Emotional Intelligence

 Social skills refer to the ability to communicate clearly, build positive relationships, and interact effectively with others.

-People with strong social skills are able to listen actively, resolve conflicts respectfully, and express their thoughts in a way that encourages understanding rather than tension.
+People with strong social skills are able to listen actively, resolve conflicts respectfully, and express their thoughts in a way that encourages

 Strong social skills also help individuals collaborate with others, build trust, and maintain healthy personal and professional relationships.